sodiboo/URSL/README.md

 To use the compiler in this document, first [install rust](https://rustup.rs/), and then just do ``cargo run -- -i input.ursl -o output.urcl`` with the flags at the end there as you like. (``--`` tells cargo to stop parsing arguments, otherwise ``cargo run --help`` would give you help stuff for ``cargo run``) Do ``cargo run -- --help`` for all the goodies that you can customize.
 Binaries are not distributed in this repo, but you're free to compile it and do whatever with the resulting binaries.

 URSL is an abstraction which is somewhat higher than URCL.
+The 2 main problems it abstracts away is calling conventions, and register allocation.
 It is very similar to WASM text format and .NET CIL.
 URSL is a stack-oriented language with functions and label scopes within those functions.
 It is designed to be as easy as possible to compile to URCL, which is why for example memory instructions are literally 1:1 on URCL's available memory instructions.
 I plan on using this to compile languages such as .NET CIL and WASM to URCL.
 Stack machines allow for a simplified parser and binary representation of code, because instructions never take more than one immediate operand, and most only take from the operand stack.
-They are also somewhat easier to compile *to*, because it allows for very simple representation of nested expressions in reverse polish notation, and lowering of code can just translate to a set of stack instructions, without worrying about such things as temporary registers and using the correct available one, because URSL handles that and ensures a register is always available.
+They are also somewhat easier to compile *to*, because it allows for very simple representation of nested expressions in reverse polish notation, and lowering of code can just translate to a set of stack instructions, without worrying about such things as temporary registers and using the correct available one, because URSL handles register allocation and ensures it just works.
+At least, it's supposed to, but this software is provided without warranty.

 Just like WASM text and CIL, instructions are written in lowercase.
 This helps it look sorta like URCL, but obviously different just by the casing.
 Oh, and also, most instructions are written as actual english words, because i think it's a lot nicer to read, and URSL's primary purpose isn't to be written by a human, so it's not a huge concern for instructions to be short and faster to write.
 Some are still abbreviated if their name is actually long, but i'm not keeping it to 3 chars.

-Instructions that have signed/unsigned variants generally give the name to the signed variant, and the unsigned variant gets a prefix of ``un``.
-This is the opposite of URCL, but i like it better.
-It also matches CIL.

 The stack pointer (SP) and program counter (PC) are entirely opaque to URSL code.
 Memory is not abstracted in any way for URSL, and it is possible to overwrite the callstack, which will cause issues, obviously.
 Numeric literals in URSL are always unsigned, because i don't wanna deal with signed number literals in the output.
 The compiler internally keeps track of everything as ``u64``, which is why you cannot use URSL with ``BITS >= 65`` unless you would like to modify the compiler itself to use some kind of bigint.
 If you want to use negative numbers, you should load them like ``const 0``; ``neg``